yandex-cloud/docs/en/managed-mysql/quickstart.md

     {% include [create-folder](../_includes/create-folder.md) %}

 1. You can connect to DB clusters from both inside and outside of the Cloud:
-   1. To connect to a DB cluster from inside the Cloud, create a VM in the same network as the DB cluster (based on [Linux](../compute/quickstart/quick-create-linux.md) or [Windows](../compute/quickstart/quick-create-windows md)).
+   1. To connect to a DB cluster from inside the Cloud, create a VM in the same network as the DB cluster (based on [Linux](../compute/quickstart/quick-create-linux.md) or [Windows](../compute/quickstart/quick-create-windows.md))
    1. To enable connection to a cluster over the internet, request external IP addresses for hosts when creating the cluster.

 Follow the instructions below to quickly create a cluster and test your connection to it.

 1. In the management console, select the folder where you want to create a DB cluster.

-1. Click **Managed Service for MySQL**.
+1. Select **{{ mmy-name }}**.

 1. Click **Create cluster** and select the necessary DBMS.

 1. Set the cluster parameters and click **Create cluster**.
-The process is described in detail in the section [#T](operations/cluster-create.md).
+This process is described in detail in [{#T}](operations/cluster-create.md).

-1. When the cluster is ready to operate, its status on the Managed Service for MySQL dashboard will change to **RUNNING**.
+1. When the cluster is ready, its status on the {{ mmy-short-name }} dashboard will change to **RUNNING**.

-1. To connect to the DB server, an SSL certificate is required.
+1. To connect to the DB server, you need an SSL certificate.
 You can prepare all the necessary authentication data as follows:

     ```bash
     $ mkdir ~/.mysql